Our climate resilience plan helps developer prioritize efforts to protect tenants and buildings

 We started by touring each building in the portfolio, meeting with building managers, and collecting information on building performance.
 For each climate factor — flooding, heat, drought, and wind — we looked at the present year and projected what each building’s vulnerability would be for each factor in 2030 and 2050.
 Our knowledge of the buildings and their existing subsurface conditions simplified the information gathering process and ensured our assessments were detailed and accurate.
 We also overlaid sea level rise and flood maps from multiple sources onto the client’s portfolio of buildings and conducted in-depth analyses to gain an understanding of each building’s present and future flood risk.

-We ranked each building’s vulnerabilities, from their mechanical and electrical systems, including back-up power generation, to their evacuation plans.
+We ranked each building’s vulnerabilities, from its mechanical and electrical systems, including back-up power generation, to its evacuation plans.
 For the high-risk buildings, we identified action items to reduce vulnerabilities and prioritized those items by what would provide our client with the highest value for their money and time.
 We knew it was important to our client that our deliverable be considered a “living document” that could be continually updated by our client’s team, allow them to have an updated assessment of their portfolio, and provide an easy way to identify their next priorities.

-- Enabled our client and their asset managers to better understand their properties’ resilience and what mitigation measures they can take to reduce risk and protect their tenants and their buildings
+Enabled our client and their asset managers to better understand their properties’ resilience and what mitigation measures they can take to reduce risk and protect their tenants and their buildings